Royal York Royals

 The Royal York Royals are a defunct Junior "A" ice hockey team from North York, Ontario, Canada.
 They were a part of the Ontario Provincial Junior A Hockey League.
 The team was based at Downsview Arena in the Downsview neighbourhood.
-The team was originally named the Downsview Bees from 1971–1972, the Downsview Beavers from 1972–1974, and the Royal York Royals from 1974–1980.
+The team was originally named the Downsview Bees from 1971 to 1972, the Downsview Beavers from 1972 to 1974, and the Royal York Royals from 1974 to 1980.

 History

 The Downsview Bees started operations in 1971, as part of the Metro Junior B league.
 In 1972, the team was one of six Metro teams to join the new OPJHL, changing its name to Beavers to reflect that they no longer were playing "Junior B" hockey.
 They became the Royals in 1974 and started having some success.
 After four consecutive years near the top of the league and little playoff success, the Royals folded in 1980.

 In 1978, the Royals made it to the league finals to contend for the Buckland Trophy.
 Their opponent was the Guelph Platers.
 The Platers defeated the Royals 4-games-1.
 An incident in a 1975 game against the Markham Waxers where the Royals' goalkeeper, Kim Crouch, had his throat slashed open when diving into a fray lead to the development of the Kim Crouch collar, a protective neck-guard that was eventually adopted widely hockey players.